No, "Bonnie" has nothing to do with "Yvonne". My father was Scots, and I'm

 an imaginative and highly gifted son, Quinlan.
 When our tiny tot wanted to ride my 17h Trakhener colt, we faced

-and my young Irish Sport Horse.
-Life has thrown us a few challenges recently, but we're still looking forward to getting back
+Now Q is grown and on his own.
+I have his wonderfully talented Thoroughbred and my young Irish Sport Horse.
+Life has thrown us a few challenges recently, but I'm hoping to get back to them soon.

-In June 2007, David and I found a beautiful spot in the San Antonio Valley in south Monterey county to spend our retirement years with our horses.
-The Valley I knew is gone,
+David and I have found a beautiful spot in the San Antonio Valley in south Monterey county to one day retire with our horses.
+The Valley I knew is gone, but we have a

-but we have a new valley where we can ride again without traffic or encroaching development, at least for a while yet.
+new valley where we can ride again without traffic or encroaching development, at least for a while yet.
+Come visit when you have the chance.